ros2/ros2_documentation/source/Tutorials/Services/Understanding-ROS2-Services.rst

 .. code-block:: console

-  ros2 interface show <type_name>.srv
+  ros2 interface show <type_name>

 To run this command on the ``/clear`` service’s type, ``Empty``:

 .. code-block:: console

-  ros2 interface show std_srvs/srv/Empty.srv
+  ros2 interface show std_srvs/srv/Empty

 Which will return: